 - Data conversions

-Once you begin to move very far beyond these two areas you quickly encounter dependent work streams that need much more coordination.
-Those additional dependencies make it difficult to apply Agile methods beyond development and data conversions.
+Once you begin to move very far beyond these areas you quickly encounter dependent work streams that need much more coordination.
+Those additional dependencies make it difficult to apply Agile methods.

 While Agile tends to emphasize the 1 week to 1 month “sprint,” I would define a “sprint” in more of a completed requirements and planning package rather than a pure time-box approach.